 A great treat that helps even out skin tone and lightens any scars and age spots.
 Pumpkin is full of enzymes and alpha hydroxy acids, that help increase cell turnover to reveal bright and smooth skin.
 It also boasts vitamin A and C that helps soften skin and boosts collagen production.

 Whisk together 1 tablespoon of pumpkin puree, 1 tablespoon of raw honey, and 1 teaspoon of fresh lemon juice.
 Leave it on for 5-10 minutes, avoiding your eyes, before rinsing off.

 Super Hydrating Oatmeal Mask

 A truly skin-soothing homemade face mask.
 Great at beating back inflammation and stabilising dry, itchy skin.
 Just mix 1/3 cup of oatmeal and 1/2 cup hot water together, then let sit for two minutes.
-Mix in 2 tablespoons plain Greek yoghurt and 1 small egg white.
-Apply a thin layer to face.
+Mix in 2 tablespoons of plain Greek yoghurt and 1 small egg white.
+Apply a thin layer to the face.
 Wash off after 15 minutes.

 In case you need extra tips for making your own Insta-face mask (whether or not you post a pic of yourself wearing one) grab a copy of ‘101 DIY Face Masks.
 Fun, Easy, All-Natural Masks for Every Skin Type‘ by Jennifer McCartney.
 From homemade matcha sheet masks to DIY charcoal detox masks, we are sure you will find a remedy for any skin woe— from dull, dry skin to large pores.